 This slow cooked, BBQ Asian pork recipe is seriously full of flavour and a great crowd pleaser.
+We love the classic sweet, spicy, salty and sticky mix of the Asian flavours, served with our Asian salsa, greens and rice, for a seriously delicious dish.
+The marinating and slow cooking make it a perfect pork scotch fillet recipe.
+Great for cooking over a charcoal BBQ (this recipe also works well on a gas BBQ or in the oven, see our note below).
 Perfect for Sunday dinner or hosting family and friends, this tasty dish will have everyone coming back for seconds.
-We love the classic sweet, spicy, salty and sticky mix of the Asian flavours, served with our Asian salsa, greens and rice, for a seriously delicious dish.
-The marinating and slow cooking make it a perfect pork scotch fillet recipe and if its summer time great for cooking over a charcoal BBQ (this recipe also works well on a gas BBQ and in the oven, see our note below).

-So if slow cooking, aromatic meat is your thing, this recipe is a must try!
+So if slow cooked, aromatic meat is your thing, this recipe is a must try!

 Our Asian BBQ pork dish is similar to char siu and contains some delicious, classic Chinese ingredients.

 - Cinnamon quills